-EDITOR’S NOTE: This article was written by Traveleater Sep and verified by Andrea Carolina Albizures Garcia, a Guatemalan food expert and student at Rafael Landívar University in Guatemala City.
+EDITOR’S NOTE: This article was written by Traveleater Sep Simborio and verified by Andrea Albizures, a Guatemalan food expert and student at Rafael Landívar University in Guatemala City.

 Nature-loving food lovers who are thinking of their next travel destination may want to shift their attention to this relatively small Central American country of Guatemala.
 The name comes from the Nahuatl word Quuahtlemallan, which translates to “place of many trees” or “land of trees.”
 It perfectly describes the country’s heavily forested regions and several mountain ranges, making it worth visiting by the outdoorsy tourist.